How to get on a TV game show

 8. Swot up before recording the show

 If you have the time, you may want to swot up – either on general knowledge or puzzle formats.
-Check YouTube or Google to see if you can find any similar quiz styles online, watch quiz shows on TV, play a game of Trivial Pursuit, go to pub quizzes – and download free quizzing apps to your smartphone.
+Check YouTube or Google to see if you can find any similar quiz styles online – All the Trivia has some themed multiple choice quizzes. watch quiz shows on TV, play a game of Trivial Pursuit, go to pub quizzes – and download free quizzing apps to your smartphone.
 Ask your family to read out fast paced quiz questions too – my son loves doing this.
 Buy yourself some fun buzzers on Amazon (my affiliate link) to practice your ‘fastest finger first’ skills too!

 9. Enjoy your 15 minutes of fame